PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 ### Partition
 A partition is a logical grouping of nodes in the Roar cluster, defined by shared access policies, time limits, and billing rates.
 Partitions allow the system to prioritize and allocate resources based on job requirements and user privileges.
-See [Compute Hardware](../system/compute-hardware.md) for more details on available partitions.
+See [System Overview](../system/system-overview.md#partitions) for more details on available partitions.

 ### Serial Processing